Ironman Program

 Registration

-The program cost is $550 per participant from November 24, 2023 to December 4, 2023.
-The cost will increase to $600 December 5-31, 2023 and $650 January 1, 2024 until program closing.
+The program cost is $550 per participant from November 28, 2025 to December 7, 2025.
+The cost will increase to $600 December 85-31, 2025 and $650 January 1, 2026 until program closing.
 Participants must be active members of the DC Triathlon Club.
 Race registration fees are NOT included in the cost of this program.
-The maximum number of participants will be set at 30.
 Registration for the Ironman Program is on a rolling basis — to ensure that there is adequate time to follow the 24-week training plan and prepare for the goal race, participants should register at least 24 weeks before the goal race.
 This will give you the benefit of the full program as well as involvement in all of the informational clinics.
 (Race registration fees are NOT included in the cost of this program.)
 There is a no refund policy for this training program.

-If you have any additional questions, please email the Director of Programs.
+If you have any additional questions, please email us at [email protected].